Completeness of bond market driven by L\'evy process: Bond market model

 By trading strategy we mean any predictable process $\{\varphi(t); \ t\in[0,T^\ast]\}$ taking values in $l^1$.
 Besides investing in bonds one can also save money in a savings account.
 The wealth process at time $t$ is thus given by

-where $b(t)$, $\varphi(t)$ correspond to money saved in a bank and investing in bonds respectively.
-Here we use the notation $P(t)$ for $\{P(t,T); T\in J\}$ since the latter is treated as an element of the Banach space $B$.
-This notation will be used with respect to other processes too. \\ As usual, the wealth process should be self-financing, so the additional requirement is supposed to hold
+where $b(t)$, $\varphi(t)$ correspond to money saved in a bank and invested in bonds respectively.
+We stress the fact that dependence on maturities $\{T_j\}_{j=1}^{\infty}$ on the right hand side of \eqref{wzor na X} is omitted because $\varphi(t)$ and $P(t)$ are treated as elements of infinite dimensional spaces: $l^1$ and $B$, respectively.
+This notational convention will also be used with respect to other processes appearing in the sequel.